Facebook, Twitter face U.S. Congress over politics and the internet

+But no executive from Alphabet Inc's Google is expected to testify, after the company declined the Senate Intelligence Committee's request to send one of its most senior executives, frustrating lawmakers.

-Facebook Chief Operating Officer Sheryl Sandberg will acknowledge to the Senate Intelligence Committee that the company was too slow to spot Russian efforts to manipulate social media to influence the 2016 U.S. election and vow to improve.
+Facebook Chief Operating Officer Sheryl Sandberg, appearing alongside Twitter Chief Executive Jack Dorsey, will say that her company's efforts to combat foreign influence efforts have improved since the 2016 U.S. election, according to written testimony released on Tuesday.

-"The actions we've taken in response ... show our determination to do everything we can to stop this kind of interference from happening," according to written testimony from Sandberg made public on Tuesday.
+"The actions we've taken in response ... show our determination to do everything we can to stop this kind of interference from happening," Sandberg said.

-She said the company was getting better at finding and removing "inauthentic" content, "from financially motivated troll farms to sophisticated military intelligence operations," and now has more than 20,000 people working on safety and security.
+The company is getting better at finding and removing "inauthentic" content and now has more than 20,000 people working on safety and security, she said.

-Technology executives have traveled to Washington several times to testify in Congress over the past year.
+Technology executives have repeatedly testified in Congress over the past year, on the defensive over political influence activity on their sites as well as concerns over user privacy.

-The Senate Intelligence Committee has been looking into widely reported Russian efforts to influence U.S. public opinion for more than a year, after U.S. intelligence agencies concluded that entities backed by the Kremlin had sought to boost Republican Donald Trump's chances of winning the White House in 2016.
+The Senate Intelligence Committee has been looking into efforts to influence U.S. public opinion for more than a year, after U.S. intelligence agencies concluded that Kremlin-backed entities sought to boost Republican President Donald Trump's chances of winning the White House in 2016.

-Moscow denies involvement.
+Moscow has denied involvement.

-Twitter Chief Executive Jack Dorsey will appear with Sandberg at the Senate hearing, but no executive from Alphabet Inc's Google is scheduled to appear, despite the intelligence committee having requested one.

-Google offered to send its chief legal officer, Kent Walker, as a witness, but he was rejected by the committee, which said it wanted to hear from corporate decision-makers.
+Google offered to send its chief legal officer, Kent Walker, to Wednesday's hearing, but he was rejected by the committee, which said it wanted to hear from corporate decision-makers.

+"You don't understand the problem if you don't see this as a large effort from whole of government and the private sector," Burr told reporters at the Senate.

+Google said Walker would be in Washington on Wednesday and be available to meet with lawmakers.
+On Tuesday it released written "testimony" describing the company's efforts to combat influence operations.

-Twitter's Dorsey will also testify at a separate House of Representatives hearing on Wednesday, saying the company "does not use political ideology to make any decisions," according to written testimony also made public on Tuesday.
+Twitter's Dorsey also will testify at a House of Representatives hearing on Wednesday that the company "does not use political ideology to make any decisions," according to written testimony also made public on Tuesday.

 Dorsey will appear before the House Energy and Commerce Committee, addressing Republican concerns about how the social media platform polices content.